 (a) The organisms occupy a place in the surroundings according to their feeding relationship with other organisms.
 They occupy a specific place in the food chain based on the source of their nutrition.
 This is known as a trophic level.

 There is a certain mass of living material at each trophic level at a particular time.
 This is called a “Standing Crop”.
 It is measured as the mass of living organisms (biomass) or the number in a unit area.

 (b) The producers form the first trophic level.
 These organisms do not feed on any other level.
 These organisms require only sunlight and water for their survival.
 All other trophic levels depend on this level of energy.

 (c) The grazing food chain is depicted as under:

 Secondary Consumers→Primary Consumers→Producers in Detritus Food Chain: It begins with dead organic matter.
-It is composed of decomposers which includes heterotrophic organisms like fungi, bacteria, etc. The detritus food chain may be connected to the grazing food chain at some levels in a way that the organisms in the detritus food chain are prey to the organisms in the grazing food chain.
-This interconnection of food chain forms the food web.
+It is composed of decomposers which include heterotrophic organisms like fungi, bacteria, etc. The detritus food chain may be connected to the grazing food chain at some levels in a way that the organisms in the detritus food chain are prey to the organisms in the grazing food chain.
+This interconnection of the food chain forms the food web.

 - Describe any two devices in a flowering plant which prevent both autogamy and geitonogamy.

 - Explain the events up to double fertilization after the pollen tube enters one of the synergids in an ovule of an angiosperm.

 - Explain the menstrual cycle in human females.